Skyrmion Crystals in the Triangular Kondo Lattice Model: Model and Results

 For convenience, we mainly focus on magnetic orderings with $L=6$~\footnote{The choice of commensurate values of $Q$ is only for the convenience of calculation (nearby incommensurate values of $Q$ should produce similar phase diagrams).}, which correspond to $n_c\approx 0.0586$ for $J/t=0.5$ and $n_c \approx 0.0796$ for $J/t=1$ according to Fig.~\ref{fig:nc}.
 For any fixed parameter set \{$H$, $D$\}, we minimize the energy density $e$ with respect to $2 L^2$ variational parameters (each $\bm{S}_{\bm{R}}$ is parametrized by two independent angles) at fixed filling fraction $n_c$.
 To locate the global minimum, we perform many independent runs with different random initial spin configurations (typically 20) and keep only the lowest energy solution (see Appendix~\ref{sec:variational} for details).

 The results of the variational calculation for $J/t=\{0.5,\,1\}$ are summarized in Fig.~\ref{fig:phd}.
-In comparison to the weak-coupling regime ($J/t \ll 1$) described by an effective RKKY Hamiltonian [Fig.~2(b) of Ref.~\cite{WangZ2020}, reproduced here as Fig.~\ref{fig:phd}(a)], it is clear that the SkX phase expands upon increasing the Kondo coupling.
+In comparison to the weak-coupling regime ($J/t \ll 1$) described by an effective RKKY Hamiltonian [Fig.~2(b) of Ref.~\cite{WangZ2020}, reproduced here as Fig.~\ref{fig:phd}(a)], it is clear that the SkX phase expands upon increasing the Kondo coupling $|J/t|$.
 This phenomenon highlights the crucial role played by higher order spin interactions~\cite{BatistaCD2016_review,HayamiS2021_review}.
-An important consequence of the strengthening of these interactions is that the single-ion anisotropy is no longer necessary to stabilize the SkX.
+An important consequence of the strengthening of these interactions relative to two-spin interactions is that the single-ion anisotropy is no longer necessary to stabilize the SkX.
 We have also confirmed that the SkX remains stable for $J/t=1$ and $D=0$ when the filling fraction is reduced to obtain a smaller ordering wave vector $Q=|\bm{b}_1|/8$ (longer wave length).

-In the RKKY limit, we found that the optimal wavevector remains practically unchanged for finite $D$ and $H$, implying that the variational calculation with fixed $L$ is accurate for the full phase diagram~\cite{WangZ2020}.
-To verify if this remains true for finite $J/t$, we consider a point inside the $J/t=0.5$ phase diagram [Fig.~\ref{fig:phd}(b)]: $H=-2D=0.469H_{\text{sat}}^0$.
+In the RKKY limit, we found that the optimal wavevector remains practically unchanged for finite $D$ and $H$, indicating that the variational calculation with fixed $L$ remains accurate over the full phase diagram~\cite{WangZ2020}.
+To verify if this is still true for finite $J/t$, we consider a point inside the $J/t=0.5$ phase diagram [Fig.~\ref{fig:phd}(b)]: $H=-2D=0.469H_{\text{sat}}^0$.
 The KPM-SLL simulations indicate that a slightly different filling fraction $n_c\approx 0.0548$ (the deviation is comparable to the errorbar of the KPM-SLL simulation) is required to keep the ordering wave vector $Q/|\bm{b}_1|=1/6$ unchanged.
 The variational calculation for the new filling fraction $n_c\approx 0.0548$ at $H=-2D=0.469H_{\text{sat}}^0$ confirms that the SkX is still the ground state.

 Besides further stabilizing the SkX phase, the larger Kondo exchange also produces a few multi-$\bm{Q}$ phases that do not appear in the RKKY limit~\cite{WangZ2020}.
 In particular, a new vertical spiral phase (VS$^{\prime \prime}$) [see Fig.~\ref{fig:spins}(a)] and a vortex crystal phase (VtX) [see Fig.~\ref{fig:spins}(c)] appear at low and high fields respectively (see Appendix~\ref{sec:fourier} for the Fourier analysis of the VS$^{\prime \prime}$ and VtX states).
 We note that the distribution of local scalar spin chirality, $\bm{S}_{i} \cdot (\bm{S}_j \times \bm{S}_k)$, on each triangular plaquette exhibits chiral stripes with alternating signs (zero net scalar chirality) in the VS$^{\prime \prime}$, $2Q$-CS and $2Q$-CS$^\prime$.
 Similar stripes of scalar chirality have been reported in Refs.~\cite{SolenovD2012,OzawaR2016}.
 Vortex crystals below the saturation field have also been reported for spin models with short-range anisotropic exchange interactions~\cite{KamiyaY2014,WangZ2015,WangZ2021}.